mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

 ## How to get access credentials

-Using the following code, you will get a variable ==`$storeCredentials`== containing an object used later for authentication when creating buckets and their content.
+Using the following function, ==`getCredentials`== , you can get an object used later for authentication when creating buckets and their content.

 Assume further that the code is associated with access to the Zerops Object Storage Service, whose [object storage name](/documentation/services/storage/s3.html#object-storage-name) was chosen as the ==**`store`**== .
 The necessary [Storage access details](/documentation/services/storage/s3.html#from-local-environment) values **Access Key Id** and **Secret Access Key** are taken from the [environment variables](/documentation/environment-variables/how-to-access.html) then.